ionic-enterprise/tutorials/docs/native-solutions/identity-vault/angular/device-api.md

 have a look at some common tasks that we can perform using the methods from this API.
 In this section, we look at how to perform the following tasks:

-- Enabling or disables various functionality based on the capabilities of the device.
+- Enabling or disabling various functionality based on the capabilities of the device.
 - Setting the app to show the "privacy screen" when the app is being shown in the app switcher.
 - Progressively enhance the vault to use the most secure options available on the device.
 - Handle setting permissions on iOS devices that use Face ID.